Lordakius/blizz_eulas/EU_jan_2022.md

         or military authorities, natural disaster, fire, floods, accidents, strikes, or shortages of transportation facilities, fuel, energy, labor or materials.

     6. If any part of this Agreement is determined to be invalid or unenforceable, then that portion shall be severed, and the remainder of this Agreement shall be given full force and effect.

-    7. In the event of any conflict as to whether your licensor and contracting partner is Blizzard Entertainment S.A.S. or Activision Blizzard International B.V., your licensor and contracting partner shall be deemed to be Activision Blizzard International B.V.
-    8. This Agreement constitutes and contains the entire Agreement between the parties with respect to the subject matter hereof and supersedes any prior oral or written Agreements.
+    7. This Agreement constitutes and contains the entire Agreement between the parties with respect to the subject matter hereof and supersedes any prior oral or written Agreements.

-    9. The provisions of Sections 1.C, 2, 5, 6, 7, 8, 11, and 12 shall
+    8. The provisions of Sections 1.C, 2, 5, 6, 7, 8, 11, and 12 shall
         survive termination of this Agreement for any reason.

     END